getfunds/ANFThedera/README.md

 **Deploy via Remix IDE (Recommended for testing)**

 1. Open [Remix IDE](https://remix.ethereum.org/)
-2. Create a new file: `NFTMarketplace.sol`
+2. Create a new file: `ANFTMarketplace.sol`
-3. Copy the contents from `contracts/NFTMarketplace_HTS_Working.sol`
+3. Copy the contents from `contracts/ANFTMarketplace.sol`
 4. Compile with Solidity 0.8.19
 5. Deploy using **Hedera Testnet** environment:
-   - Select "Injected Provider" (connect Blade Wallet)
+   - Select "Injected Provider" (connect Wallet)
-   - Constructor argument: Your platform fee recipient address (e.g., `0.0.4475114`)
+   - Constructor argument: Your platform fee recipient address must be an EVM address
-   - Deploy and note the contract ID (e.g., `0.0.16436066`)
+   - Deploy and note the contract EVM address and convert it to Hedera ID ( you can use Mirror node) (e.g., `0.0.16436066`)
 6. Add the contract ID to `.env.local` as `NEXT_PUBLIC_MARKETPLACE_CONTRACT_ID`

 # Marketplace Contract (deploy first, then add ID here)